-More aggressive controls on littering are increasingly being adopted across Victoria.
+More aggressive controls on littering are increasingly being adopted across Victoria, including at the Victorian Government level.
 Council has recently taken up a more proactive stance on illegal dumping by installing surveillance cameras at key dumping hotspots around Baw Baw.
 To build on this initiative, Council could consider conducting further reviews to identify other dumping hotspots.
 This could also be conducted using SV's Local Litter Measurement Toolkit and accompanying Litter Hotspots Rating Tool.
 Cameras in 'quiet' hotspots could be relocated to newly identified areas.